zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ### Increase number of sub processes

-If there are too few test agent sub processes then increasing setting `number_of_processes_for_batch_testing` in the [configuration file][Backend_config.ini] can help to some level.
-There are, however, a limit when increase does not help.
-Then more test agent daemons can help.

-### Add more test agent daemons

-If the increase of `number_of_processes_for_batch_testing` does not help anymore and the server has free resources (IO, CPU and RAM) then adding one or more test agent daemons can help.

 By default one parent test agent daemon is run in a Backend installation.
-That parent daemon will fork into child processes, but to increase performance a second parent test agent daemon can be created.
+That parent daemon will fork into child processes.
+The number of test agent child processes can be increased by setting `number_of_processes_for_batch_testing` in the [configuration file][Backend_config.ini], and in that way increase performance.
+There is, however, a limit when increase does not help.
+Then adding more parent test agent daemons can help.

+### Add more parent test agent daemons

+If the increase of `number_of_processes_for_batch_testing` does not help anymore and the server has free resources (IO, CPU and RAM) then adding one or more test parent agent daemons can help.

 The parent test agent is started by the start script `/etc/systemd/system/zm-testagent.service` (Rocky Linux),